Killing of Laddie Gillett: Background

 The use of excessive force (including fatal) by law enforcement in Belize is thought to be on the rise, following a yet unmitigated boom in violent and organised crime since the late 1990s.
-(Note: WB, for instance, found that the homicide rate in Belize has been steadily increasing since the late 1990s (pp. 4-6, 197, 209), noting that the vast majority of crime is often blamed on gangs by the state, scholars, and media (pp. 1, 8, 198, 209-210), and that the state often responds to such crime with brutal repression (pp. 1, 8, 198, 223-225).)
+(Note: Warnecke 2019, for instance, found that the homicide rate in Belize has been steadily increasing since the late 1990s (pp. 4-6, 197, 209), noting that the vast majority of crime is often blamed on gangs by the state, scholars, and media (pp. 1, 8, 198, 209-210), and that the state often responds to such crime with brutal repression (pp. 1, 8, 198, 223-225).)
 A 2019 study by Hannes Warnecke-Berger of the University of Leipzig noted 'police brutality seems to have become an everyday practice [which includes] the beating of children in the streets, torture of suspects in custody as well as police killings.'
 Similarly, a 2021 poll by the World Justice Project found that only 47 percent of respondents believed police do not use excessive force, with only 35 percent believing police were investigated for misconduct.